Welcome to Ontario’s landmark waterfront park.

 Indigenous People historically used marker trees for navigation.
 They were shaped into a specific form and pointed toward significant landmarks.
 There are three marker trees along the trail.
 Can you spot them all?

 This is one of the best views in the city— of the city.
 Located at the southern tip of the park, the summit is the highest elevation.
 It provides gentle slopes and lush rolling hills to sit on and look out to the lake.
 It’s definitely a place you’ll want to sit and relax on a hot summer day.
 Don’t forget your sunblock!

 This hidden gathering place is a tribute the original Ontario Place landscape architect, Michael Hough.
 Four rocks are arranged in a circle and surrounded by medicinal plants, butterfly bushes and a wild flower meadow.
 Hough is widely remembered for championing the idea that nature should influence and inform the cities we build.
 It’s a wonderful place to sit and share stories with friends.

 Nestled along the water’s edge, the fire pit invites visitors to hold bonfires and take in the views of the city.
-Please note that while reservations are required to host fires, reservations are not currently available.
+Reservations are required to host fires and can be made via our Fire Pit page.